deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/refusal_or_registration_of_sharing_agreement/test_4_2_3_1/test.md

 ## [4.2.3.1] Sharing agreement: Negotiation - Refusal or registration of sharing agreement

 ### Test description
-Check whether the negotiation API, the status messages, and the negotiation logs, are not accessible to any entity other than the negotiating participants and the system admin (The system admin is a technical privileged role, such identity is not necessarily a Participant's identity).
+Check whether the negotiation API, or the status messages, or the negotiation logs, are not accessible to entities other than the negotiating participants and the system admin (privileged role).

 ### Test type
 Assessment